LevDoesCode/practice-git/README.md

 # practice-git
-Pratice of Git and GitHub
+Practice of Git and GitHub